serverless/serverless/docs/providers/aws/guide/workflow.md

 # Workflow

-Intro.
 Quick recommendations and tips for various processes.

 ### Development Workflow